kumar-neelabh/kumar-neelabh.github.io/_pages/about.md

 Welcome to my webpage!
 (Under construction... 🚧)

-I am an MS (by Research) student at IIIT Hyderabad working on problems in computer vision, with Prof Jawahar and Prof Vinay as my advisors.
-Previously, I have had a wonderful experience as an intern in Prof Suyash's lab at IIT Bombay.
+I am an MS (by Research) student at IIIT Hyderabad working on problems in computer vision, with [Prof Jawahar](https://faculty.iiit.ac.in/~jawahar/) and Prof Vinay as my advisors.
+Previously, I have had a wonderful experience as an intern in Prof Suyash's lab at IIT Bombay, where I worked on explainable deep learning and medical vision.